molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 ### Upload metadata

-When you log in to MOLGENIS catalogue you will see a listing of databases that are accessible to you.
+When you log in to the MOLGENIS catalogue you will see a listing of databases that are accessible to you.
 Click on your network's database to access it.
 Go to 'Up/Download' in the menu.
 Use 'browse' to select a template and 'upload' to start uploading your metadata.
 After uploading you can view your metadata under 'Tables'.
 When you are finished uploading, contact [*molgenis support*](mailto:support@molgenis.org) to synchronise your data to the catalogue.